On nonexistence of semi-orthogonal decompositions in algebraic geometry: Introduction

-\begin{acks} The author would like to thank Will Donovan and XueQing Wen for helpful conversations of the related topics.
-The author gave a talk in Arend Bayer's internal seminar before the preprint, the author is grateful to the members in the seminar for interesting questions and discussions.
-The author thanks ShiZhuo Zhang for pointing out a simpler proof of Theorem \ref{pic0sod}, see Remark \ref{trickz}. \end{acks}
+\begin{acks} The author would like to thank Arend Bayer, Pieter Belmans, Will Donovan, Qingyuan Jiang, Shinnosuke Okawa, XueQing Wen for helpful conversations of the related topics.
+The author thanks ShiZhuo Zhang for pointing out a simpler proof of Theorem \ref{pic0sod}, see Remark~\ref{trickz}. \end{acks}